-The fossil formation was discovered and described by by Edward Drinker Cope in 1877 an American palaeontologist and comparative anatomist.
-In the last quarter of the nineteenth century fossil collecting was so popular a personal feud between two great palaeontologist grew in momentum, Cope and another paleontologist Othniel Charles Marsh became intensely competitive in discovering new dinosaur fossils, this led to a race of collecting termed the bone wars!
+The fossil formation was described by Edward Drinker Cope in 1877 an American palaeontologist and comparative anatomist.
+In the last quarter of the nineteenth-century, fossil collecting was so popular a personal feud between two great palaeontologists grew in momentum, Cope and another palaeontologist Othniel Charles Marsh became intensely competitive in discovering new dinosaur fossils, this led to a race of collecting termed the bone wars!

 The Paleogene system of fossil lakes between Utah, Colorado and Wyoming existed for around 15 million years.
 The oldest lake known to exist today is lake Tanganyika at around 10 million years!
 The fish deposits represent about 5 million years of deposition.
 From approximately 53.5 m.y.a. to 48.5 m.y.a.

 The eighteen-inch layer is a lower Eocene varve layer, is not fissile laminae and therefore much more difficult to split and work successfully, older in the fossil lakes system containing fish which have been preserved which calcite mineralisation.
 The mineralisation is caused by absorption of localised mineral elements being absorbed by the process of osmosis.
 Water coursing through the mud layers at the time of deposition deposited minerals in the tissues of the fish, in this case, its skeletal elements, bones teeth and cartilaginous parts.
 In this 18 inch layer, this exhibits in a dark calcite skeleton encapsulated in light coloured limestone of the Lagerstätte fossil varved lime muds.
 The mineral preserves every fine detail of this particular fossil bed, a very rare occurrence indeed.